TEN7-Archive/flight-deck/docs/urlAlias.md

 2. Right click **Notepad**, and select **Run as administrator**.
 3. Open the following file for editing: `C:\Windows\System32\Drivers\etc\hosts`
 4. Notice there are two columns of text, one is IP address, the other is host names.
 5. At the end of the file, enter a new row.
-Use `127.0.0.1` as the IP address, and `docker.dev` as the hostname.
+Use `127.0.0.1` as the IP address, and `docker.local` as the hostname.

 ## Additional aliases

-You only need to create the `docker.dev` alias once, no matter how many Dockstack-powered projects you have on your system.
-You may also choose to add a different URL alias such as 'docker.local', '[your_site_name].dev', and so on.
+You only need to create the `docker.local` alias once, no matter how many Dockstack-powered projects you have on your system.
+You may also choose to add a different URL alias such as 'docker.local', '[your_site_name].local', and so on.